pcornier/Alecs/readme.md

 ```

 ### system:newEntity(entity)
-Called once a new compatible entity is added to the world.
+Called when a new compatible entity is added to the world.
 ```lua
 ballSystem = { filter = { 'ball', 'pos', 'size' } }
 function ballSystem:newEntity(ball)